- Things To Keep In Mind

 Now that all Cydia maintenance is done, go to the Sources tab and press the Edit button located at the top-right corner of the screen.

-Press the Add button located at the top-left corner and write the following URL in the popup’s text field: http://repo.incendo.ws
+Press the Add button located at the top-left corner and write the following URL in the popup’s text field: https://repo.incendo.ws (have in mind the URL needs to start with https and not http)

 Afterwards, press the Add Source button.